Overwhelmed Mom Syndrome — It’s a Real Thing

 Running a household is grueling enough without ADHD.
 Here are 8 life-saving tips for parents with executive function deficits, lagging patience, and hardly enough time to read this.

-Managing the home is one of the most unfriendly lines of work that anyone with attention deficit disorder (ADHD) could undertake.
+Managing the home is one of the most unfriendly lines of work that anyone with attention deficit disorder (ADHD or ADD) could undertake.

-The multiple-task coordination required to keep a household functioning smoothly bumps directly against the executive-function difficulties inherent in ADHD, and makes for a very overwhelmed mom.
-It is key to recognize the challenges of housewifery, be realistic and forgiving of yourself, and put organization systems in place that will help you work around the difficulties.
+It is key to recognize the challenges on the domestic front, be realistic and forgiving of yourself, and put organization systems in place that will help you work around the difficulties.

 Tough Work, Indeed